-Palo Alto Unified School District (PAUSD) understands that school attendance is a protective factor for students, promoting student engagement, inclusion, and overall well-being.
+Palo Alto Unified School District (PAUSD) understands that school attendance is a protective factor for students, and promotes student engagement, inclusion, and overall well-being.
 Additionally, investments in teaching and learning are maximized when students attend school on a regular basis.
-Therefore, PAUSD is committed to efforts that align and include attendance notifications and communication to parents, and uses data to identify at risk patterns in absenteeism to develop appropriate intervention strategies that help families build healthy habits around school attendance early in their time with PAUSD.
+Therefore, PAUSD is committed to efforts that align with California law, including attendance notifications and communication to parents, and to using data to identify at-risk patterns in absenteeism and apply appropriate intervention strategies that build healthy habits around school attendance as early as possible.
 Board Policies and Administrative Regulations reflect California law (Ed Code) and are updated periodically to reflect best practices.
 A collective focus on attendance that includes schools, parents, and the community, contributes to all students being more successful academically, socially, and emotionally.

 School attendance is required by state law, called Education Code (Ed Code).
 Ed Code section 48200 requires that every child 6 to 18 years old must attend school every day and on time, unless there is an acceptable reason (defined by Ed Code) for the absence.
 Acceptable reasons for excused absences include, but are not limited to, illness, medical appointments, and attendance at family funeral services.
 Attendance at religious retreats can not exceed four (4) hours per school semester.
-Absences due to activities such as babysitting, travel, accompanying parents on errands, and attending sporting events or concerts are unexcused per Ed Code.
-Parents/guardians are responsible for their child's school attendance and must notify the school when their child is not in school and include a reason.
+Unexcused absences include non-bereavement travel (such as for pleasure, business, visa renewal, etc.), attending sporting events or concerts, visiting other schools (exception: 12th graders visiting colleges), babysitting, accompanying parents/older siblings on travel, and more.
+Parents/guardians are responsible for their child's school attendance and must notify the school when their child is not in school and include the reason, regardless of whether it is excused or unexcused.